Moscow Metro: 1977 bombing

 On 8 January 1977, a bomb was reported to have killed 7 and seriously injured 33.
 It went off in a crowded train between Izmaylovskaya and Pervomayskaya stations.
 Three Armenians were later arrested, charged and executed in connection with the incident.

 1981 station fires

 In June 1981, seven bodies were seen being removed from the Oktyabrskaya station during a fire there.
 A fire was also reported at Prospekt Mira station about that time.

 1982 escalator accident

 A fatal accident occurred on 17 February 1982 due to an escalator collapse at the Aviamotornaya station on the Kalininskaya Line.
 Eight people were killed and 30 injured due to a pileup caused by faulty emergency brakes.

-Murder
+1996 murder

 In 1996, an American-Russian businessman Paul Tatum was murdered at the Kiyevskaya Metro station.
 He was shot dead by a man carrying a concealed Kalashnikov gun.

 2000 bombings

 On 8 August 2000, a strong blast in a Metro underpass at Pushkinskaya metro station in the center of Moscow claimed the lives of 12, with 150 injured.
 A homemade bomb equivalent to 800 grams of TNT had been left in a bag near a kiosk.